Diversity, Equity & Inclusion (DEI) Hub

 Poland

-• Various companies adopt specific solutions and practices to support D&I. Good company practices in diversity management includes, for example, having anti-discrimination procedures.
+• Various companies adopt specific solutions and practices to support DEI.
+Good company practices in diversity management includes, for example, having anti-discrimination procedures.
 They also include transparency and objectively measured employee remuneration.
 Flexible forms of employment, in turn, are a response to the needs of diverse employees, such as people with disabilities or those caring for children or other family members.
 Employers often decide to set up a helpline or appoint an independent ombudsman.

 • The Diversity Charter is an international initiative supported by the European Commission.
 Employers that sign commit to implement effective solutions for the development of equal treatment policies and diversity management in the workplace and their dissemination among business and social partners.
 The Polish Charter of Diversity is coordinated by the Responsible Business Forum.
 Almost 250 companies, including insurers, are signatories.
 2022 marked the tenth anniversary of the Charter in Poland.